Line 17 (Beijing Subway): Description

-Line 17 is planned to run from the Future Science Park North station in Changping District to Jiahuihu station in Tongzhou District.
-The line is fully underground with a total length of 49.7 km.
-The expected end to end travel time to be approximately 56 minutes.
-When complete, the line will provide relief to the congestion on Line 5, Line 10 and Line 13.
+Line 17 is planned to run from the Future Science City North station in Changping District to Jiahuihu station in Tongzhou District.
+The line will be fully underground and have a total length of 49.7 km.
+The expected end-to-end travel time is 66 minutes.
+The line will help alleviate congestion on Line 5, Line 10 and Line 13.

 Rolling stock

 Line 17 uses 8-car Type A rolling stock.